WA4GEG contents; Packing in Yaesu boxes, how-to pack in other boxes, & misc.

 Place the inner box inside the outer box aligning it on the false floor so that there is approximately equal clearance on three sides (2” minimum) and about twice as much clearance the side facing the FT-1000MP's front panel.
 Tightly stuff around the inner box's exterior with packing peanuts filling the void up to the top of the inner box.
 Add sheet of cardboard or a couple of layers of bubble-wrap and top off with packing peanuts, or place the second "leaf" bag packing "foam-peanut" pillow.
 Jiggle the outer box to settle the packing peanuts, compress the packing "peanuts" with your hands and stuff in additional material until no more will fit.
 Tape the box closed sealing all seams.

-RETURN SHIPPING AND CHARGES
+RETURN SHIPPING AND HANDLING CHARGES

 All return shipping is normally done through